CamiFranca/tabuada/README.md

 # Multiplication Table
-Multiplication table created with pure javaScript, Html and css.
+Multiplication table created with pure javaScript, Html and CSS.
 I created this project to review DOM.